 I don’t know what it is about nighttime, but that seems to be the time when my brain is the most creative.
 Maybe it’s due to the fact that all day I am running around doing mom things and once bedtime rolls around I can actually stop and think.
 Either way, it has lead to some pretty cool ideas.
-One of them being these images.
+One of them being these nighttime action shot images.

 It was the weekend before school was getting ready to start and my kids asked if they could jump on the trampoline before bed to show me some cool tricks they had been working on.
 Of course, I said yes and the two of them started showing me their skills.
-While doing so, I got the crazy idea to take pictures of them doing these tricks as I knew it was something I was going to want to remember.
+While doing so, I got the crazy idea to take nighttime action shots of them doing these tricks as I knew it was something I was going to want to remember.
 However, I wanted to be able to freeze the whole trick from start to finish.

 I ran inside grabbed my Lumix GX8 and 15mm f/1.7 lens.
 I knew that I needed a wide enough lens that I could see their tricks from start to finish and not catch a lot of the neighborhood homes behind us.
 Since my kids are only seven and four years old, their tricks also tend to be a little all over the place and even unpredictable if you will.
 I needed to keep that in mind and also remember to be able to see the whole trampoline.